deepak7376/deepak7376.github.io/_posts/2020-01-26-interview-preparation-roadmap.markdown

 ---
 layout: post
-comments: true
 title:  "Interview Preparation Roadmap"
 date:   2022-01-15 00:04:58 +0530
 categories: general
-description: Consistency and regular practice are key.
+summary: Consistency and regular practice are key.
 Stay focused, and you'll be well-prepared for your interviews.
 Good luck!.
 ---

 ### Week 1-2: Fundamentals & Problem-Solving